OppieAI/ToolsFilter/README.md

-# OppieAI Tool Filter
+# OppieAI MCP Tool Filter

 A Precision-driven Tool Recommendation (PTR) system for filtering MCP (Model Context Protocol) tools based on conversation context.
+Fetch only relevant tool for the ongoing conversation and save cost while increasing the precision of your LLM Response.

 Inspired by [PTR Paper](https://arxiv.org/html/2411.09613v1)